SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 ----------

-It is often useful to classify |elements| according to their overall structure or global topology.
+It is often useful to classify |elements| according to their overall structure or topology.
-Each global topology corresponds to an *undressed*
+Each topology corresponds to an *undressed*
 |element|, removed of its
 |final states| and Z\ :sub:`2`-odd masses.
-Therefore the global topology is fully determined by its number of branches, number of vertices in each :ref:`branch <branch>` and number of
+Therefore the topology is fully determined by its number of branches, number of vertices in each :ref:`branch <branch>` and number of
 |final states| coming out of each :ref:`vertex <vertex>`.
-As as example consider the following topology:
+An example of a topology is shown below:

 .. image:: images/globTopB.png
    :width: 25%

-Within SModelS, elements are grouped according to their global topology.
+Within SModelS, elements are grouped according to their topology.
 Hence  topologies represent a list of elements sharing a common basic structure (same number of branches, vertices and final states in each vertex).

 * **Topologies are described by the** `Topology Class <../../../documentation/build/html/theory.html#theory.topology.Topology>`_

+.. [*] In order to treat the UL and EM map results on the same footing SModelS applies a trivial binary efficiency to elements for UL type results as will be explained in detail later.